ui/stamps-api-docs/source/order_status.rst

 Hence, its differences will be highlighted instead in `C. Specific Responses`_.

-In response to these API calls, Stamps will reply with the following data in JSON:
+In response to these API calls, Omni will reply with the following data in JSON:

 =================== ==================
 Variable            Description